syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-Hide-Fieldsin-PivotSchemaDesigner.md

 documentation: ug
 ---

-# Support to Hide Fields in PivotSchemaDesigner
+# Hidding Fields in PivotSchemaDesigner

-It is possible to customize the PivotTable field list in PivotSchemaDesigner and it allows to hide the unnecessary fields from the PivotTable field list by using the **ShowDisplayFieldsOnly** property.
+It is possible to hide the unnecessary fields from the PivotTable Field List using `ShowDisplayFieldsOnly` property.

-Property

-* **ShowDisplayFieldsOnly** - Gets or sets the value indicating to show only the fields that are used in PivotGrid.

-## Defining the property in PivotSchemaDesigner

-The **ShowDisplayFieldsOnly** property of PivotSchemaDesigner can be mentioned either in *XAML* or in *Code-Behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}